 Reflection on Matthew 10:17-22 ~

 When distractions arrive in or around me, my own opinion will often show rather than allowing the Holy Spirit to speak through me.
 I have noticed that the truth of the situation does not come out clear and my insufficient words offer no help for the person or people I am with.
 Identifying and becoming aware of my weakness of paying attention to distractions is slowly allowing me to tamp them down so the Spirit can speak.
-Believing means we must be present for others, even in the worst of our own times.
+Listening to the Spirit allow us to be present for others, even in the worst of our own times.

 Matthew 10 New Revised Standard Version Catholic Edition (NRSVCE)